polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 To apply for becoming a GaiaSoul Gold Partner, please send an email to thomas@gaiasoul.com - And make sure you include your PayPal transaction reference ID, such that we can verify that you have purchased at least one proprietary license of Phosphorus Five.
+Please also explain with one or two paragraphs how you intend to market, brand and resell your distribution - With links to your website(s), if relevant.

 **Notice**, we only accept applicants who have bought their license directly from us, for obvious reasons.